10 Symptoms of Kidney Failure and How to Prevent Them

-Sometimes, one may start to feel small symptoms without paying much attention to them: urgency to urinate, pain in one side of the back, tiredness…kidney failure can have several different indicators that must be recognized in order to take action as soon as possible, and to allow the kidneys to continue fulfilling their important function.
+Sometimes, one may start to feel small symptoms without paying much attention to them.
+Some of these symptoms are an urgency to urinate, pain in one side of the back, and tiredness.
+Any of these could actually be symptoms of kidney failure.
+You should act when you start to feel these symptoms, in order to allow the kidneys to continue fulfilling their important function.

-Kidney failure refers to a specific problem in how the two kidneys functions (or one, if you only have one kidney).
-Whenever they do not function correctly, a lot of functions begin to change.
-These changes depend on whether your kidney failure is acute or chronic.
+Kidney failure refers to a specific problem in how the two kidneys are functioning (or one, if you only have one kidney).
+Whenever they don’t function correctly, a lot of symptoms appear.
+These, in turn, cause changes in your body.
+And, according to what those changes are, this will show whether your kidney failure is acute or chronic.
 Let’s take a closer look here.

 Symptoms of kidney failure

-- Urgency to urinate, more frequent urination, and you may even have to get up several times a night to urinate.
+- Firstly you may notice more urgency to urinate, and more frequent urination.
+You may even have to get up several times a night to urinate.

 Patients that suffer from kidney failure cannot remove extra fluid from the body.
 The kidneys are incapable of filtering normally, therefore fluids tend to accumulate.
-It is quite normal to have swollen leg, ankle, feet, and even a swollen face.
-A lot of people claim that, for example, they can’t put on their shoes…which is also a very evident symptom.
+And so, another of the symptoms of kidney failure is to have swollen legs, ankles, feet, and even a swollen face.

-Individuals with health livers produce a hormone called erythropoietin which is responsible for our body producing red blood cells in charge of transporting oxygen to blood.
-But if you suffer from kidney failure, this hormone is produced is lesser quantities and your muscles, and even your brain, start to tire out due to lack of oxygen.
+Individuals with healthy livers produce a hormone called erythropoietin.
+This is responsible for producing red blood cells in charge of transporting oxygen to blood.
+But if you suffer from kidney failure, this hormone is produced is lesser quantities.
+As a result, your muscles, and even your brain, start to tire out due to lack of oxygen.
 It is a type of anemia associated with kidney failure.

 It is normal, for example, for one to feel the urge to sleep, feeling exhausted.